 Conclusion

 You should be brushing your dog’s teeth every day, or at least every other day.
 This seems like a big undertaking, especially if you have multiple dogs like me.
-But it takes one minute to brush their teeth.
+But it takes two minutes to brush their teeth.

 And it could save your dog from bad breath, gum disease, and other health issues that come with bad oral care.

-Adding a water additive or dental spray and treating your dog with dental chews can step up your battle for clean teeth and fresh breath.
+Adding a water additive and treating your dog with dental chews can step up your battle for clean teeth and fresh breath.
 But these should not be used by themselves.
 Multi-tear dental solutions will give you the best results.

 I am hesitant to put antibacterial products in my dogs' mouth, as they would also kill good bacteria that make nitric oxide, an essential molecule for maintaining blood pressure and other important functions.